10 Tips on Preventing Identity Theft

 » Trans-Union (800 888 4213)

-- Use a password on your credit card, bank, utility and phone accounts if possible.
+9. Use a password on your credit card, bank, utility and phone accounts if possible.
 Using your mother’s maiden name, your birth date, your SSN’s last four digits, your phone number or consecutive digits are too easy for others to use.
+Use different passwords for each account.
+If possible, put in a special character as well as capital and lower case letters in the password, and make the password at least 10 characters.